Last updated on April 4th, 2022

 If you want to use a different flavored e-juice, and want true flavor, cleaning your tank parts is essential.
 It will surely make everything more sanitary.

-Different Types of Atomizers That Can Be Cleaned
+Different Types of Atomizers/Coils That Can Be Cleaned

 Today, practically all replaceable atomizers consist of a stainless steel, titanium or nickel outer shell that houses a cotton wick and a coil.
 They do not clean up well, but I’ll give you some tips (in a bit) that can improve your vape until your new atomizer is delivered.